 Abstract.
-In this literate Agda paper, I show that general recursive definitions can be represented in the free monad which supports the 'effect' of making a recursive call, without saying how these programs should be executed.
-Diverse semantics can be given by suitable monad morphisms.
+In this paper, I show that general recursive definitions can be represented in the free monad which supports the 'effect' of making a recursive call, without saying how these calls should be executed.
+Diverse semantics can be given within a total framework by suitable monad morphisms.
 The Bove-Capretta construction of the domain of a general recursive function can be presented datatype-generically as an instance of this technique.
+The paper is literate Agda, but its key ideas are more broadly transferable.